 In securities lending transactions, the lender transfers ownership of securities to the borrower on the condition that the borrower will retransfer, at the end of the agreed loan term, ownership of instruments of the same type, quality and quantity and will pay a fee determined by the duration of the lending.
 The transfer of the securities to counterparties via securities lending does not result in derecognition.
-Substantially all the risks and rewards of ownership are retained by the Group as a lender because the securities are received at the end of the securities lending transaction.
-Furthermore, the Group is the beneficiary of all the coupons and other income payments received on the transferred assets over the period of the securities lending.
+Substantially all the risks and rewards of ownership are retained by the Bank as a lender because the securities are received at the end of the securities lending transaction.
+Furthermore, the Bank is the beneficiary of all the coupons and other income payments received on the transferred assets over the period of the securities lending.
 Securities lent are presented separately under the original balance sheet items in the 'pledged as collateral' lines.
 Fee income from securities lending transactions is presented in the statement of income in the line 'Fee and commission income' under 'Net fee and commission income'.
 Fee expense incurred on securities borrowing transactions is presented in the statement of income in the line 'Fee and commission expenses' under 'Net fee and commission income'.

-31.12 .2022 31.12.2023
+31.12 31.12.2023 31.12.2024

-EUR ths. of transferred of associated of tr of transferred of associa red of associated of transferred
+EUR ths.
+Carrying amount of transferred assets associated transferred assets asso Carrying amount of associated liabilities

-Repurchase agreements - - 11,041 10,352
+Repurchase agreements 11,041 10,352 - -

-Financial assets at AC - - 11,041 10,352
+Financial assets at AC 11,041 10,352 - -

-Total - - 11,041 10,352
+Total 11,041 10,352 - -